ZigZagframework/zigzag_framework/src/README.md

 python 3.6,tigress 2.1
 1. labeltest.py: This file is used to add 'test_insert();' in the source code to mark the vulnerable lines.

-2. confusion.py: This file is uesd to do code transformation.
+2. transform.py: This file is uesd to do code transformation.

 3. new_label_con.py : This file is used to get the vulnerable lines in transformed code.

-## Step 2: Generating codegadget
+## Step 2: Generating code fragments
-i.e. code slices(SySeVR:https://github.com/SySeVR/SySeVR)
+For example, generate program slices (SySeVR: https://github.com/SySeVR/SySeVR).

 ## Step 3: Data preprocess
 Environment: